-- To highlight the importance of Libraries in Higher Education. - To Introduce the students with different types of Libraries and their roles. - To Introduce the students with various Sections of Libraries. - To introduce the students with Library Collection. - To introduce the students with Library Services
+- To introduce the students with different types of Libraries and other similar institutions. - To introduce the students with information organization and retrieval systems of Libraries. - To introduce the students with Library Collection in print as well as electronic form. - To introduce the students with Library Services